Gresham cat hostage taking incident: Seargeant Lerwick version of the events

 Later, police changed their versions of the story on a Wednesday: There were no shopping carts at both ends of the aisle when the five police officers confronted Smith.
 Instead, Fred Meyer employees moved the carts and blocked the aisle after the officers went into the aisle to talk to Smith.

 Lerwick himself said that there were inaccuracies in the version of events released to the public because "he failed to ask investigators the right questions".
 He also said he made the assumptions based on his experience and observations after the shooting, not from interviews with witnesses or officers involved.
-“It’s my fault, and I take all the responsibility,” Lerwick later said.
-He also said that the detectives investigating the incident didn't correct some of the details because "they didn’t expect them to be controversial."
+“It's my fault, and I take all the responsibility,” Lerwick later said.
+He also said that the detectives investigating the incident didn't correct some of the details because "they didn't expect them to be controversial."

-Lerwick also said "said he didn’t know why police went around the carts and entered the aisle before calling mental health professionals or trained negotiators."
+Lerwick also said "he didn't know why police went around the carts and entered the aisle before calling mental health professionals or trained negotiators."
 He also said that a store manager told him the employees moved the carts, but Lerwick said he failed to ask when the carts were moved, thinking they were put into place before police arrived.
 A detective investigating the shooting later confirmed the information.

 Lerwick told he first got some of his information from the detective the Sunday afternoon.
 Lerwick said he didn't talk to the officers involved until the Wednesday to "spare them reliving the event."
 The officers also were told not to read newspapers or listen to radio or TV broadcasts, because they would might influence their testimony to the grand jury who investigated the case.